Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that the system enforces the maximum of two visits per week per visitor account and blocks additional requests with an appropriate message.

+**Preconditions:**
+- Visitor user account exists and is authenticated
+- Visitor has already scheduled 2 visits for the current week (Monday-Sunday)
+- Weekly visit limit enforcement is configured
+- At least one place is available for scheduling

 **Actions:**
 - Step 1: Sign in as a visitor user with existing visits
 - Step 2: Verify weekly visit count shows 2 visits already scheduled for current week